Learning, Incentives, and Optimization

 for Networked Systems

-Our research falls into three overlapping areas: smart data pricing, networked learning, and networked communities.
+Our research examines the role of incentives in allowing intelligent devices to cooperatively run applications requiring network and computing resources.
+Recently, we have focused on applications in networked machine learning and networked communities.
 We also maintain pages on specific projects, e.g., see here for an overivew of work done under Carlee's NSF CAREER award.

 Smart Data Pricing

-Initiatives like edge and fog computing are moving applications to an ever-greater array of devices in the Internet-of-Things, ranging from cloud servers to smartphones to low-power sensors.
+Initiatives like edge and fog computing are moving applications to an ever-larger array of devices in the Internet-of-Things, ranging from cloud servers to smartphones to low-power sensors.
 Yet relatively little work has examined whether this explosion is economically sustainable.
-Our work aims to do so by developing economic theories of markets for data and computing resources that underlie the success of the Internet, and analyzing the effectiveness of existing pricing mechanisms.
-Some of our most recent publications consider ways in which users can pay for dynamic amounts of resources that match their demands at different times, as offered today by burstable instances for cloud computing and supplemental discounts for mobile data plans.
+Our work aims to do so by developing economic theories of the markets for data and computing resources that underlie the success of the Internet, and analyzing the effectiveness of existing pricing mechanisms.
+A common challenge is the dynamics of user demands over time, which often leads to dynamic pricing mechanisms in which users can pay for dynamic amounts of resources that match their demands at different times.
+Real-life examples include burstable instances for cloud computing and supplemental discounts for mobile data plans.
+Such dynamic pricing plans can be generalized to customized plans, in which users pay for resources according to their specific needs.
+Pricing mechanisms that aggregate services from multiple providers, such as Google's Fi data plan, can give users even more flexibility, though they are more challenging to analyze and offer as providers must have an incentive to offer such aggregated services.

 Many emerging applications that utilize paradigms like edge and fog computing are based on machine learning and artificial intelligence, which have achieved remarkable success in a range of areas like vision, gaming, and autonomous vehicles.
 However, running conventional ML algorithms on networks of (possibly unreliable) devices may induce complex cost and performance tradeoffs that are not yet well understood.
-Conversely, using machine learning to define operating policies in networked systems often requires developing new algorithms that explicitly account for user competition and cooperation.
-Our work develops and analyzes new algorithms for such networked settings.
-Some of our ongoing work specifically focuses on distributed multi-armed bandit frameworks for sharing unlicensed spectrum bands and deriving runtime, accuracy, and cost tradeoffs for running distributed regression algorithms.
+Our work develops and analyzes new algorithms for such networked settings, extending our work on dynamic pricing for network and computing resources to focus on the specific resource requirements and performance metrics of machine learning applications.